acdaniel864/capstone-old/README.md

 - Explore correlations between price changes and potential features like vintage, region, grape variety, critic ratings, and auction history.
 - Identify trends in the data particularly those which can be of use to sales and marketing teams.
 - Find initial coefficients with LR.
+- Investigate is "Burgundy is overpriced at the moment vs. Bordeaux which is underpriced".
+- Start at market level then analyse: region, year, producer.

 ### 4. EDA - Individual Wine Level
 - Investigate price trends for individual wines over time.
 - Analyse the distribution of price changes for different wine characteristics.
 - Visualise relationships between features and price changes for individual wines.
 - Find initial coefficients with LR.
+- Investigate current market wisdom 'younger vintages perform better and that brand equity / critic scores / vintage quality vs. price is the deciding factor.'

 ### 5. Modelling
 #### Aggregate Level